We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

-Take note of the book titles, quotes, and names you wrote.
-Considering the time gap between submitting your personal statement and getting into the interview, you may forget the details.
-So it’s best to review your personal statement beforehand to better prepare yourself.
+You may forget the details if you don’t review them due to the time gap between submitting your personal statement and getting into the interview.
+So it’s best to go over your personal statement beforehand to prepare yourself better.

 Check Out The University’s Course Description

-You need to visit the university’s website and absorb as much information as you can.
+You need to visit the university’s website and absorb as much information as possible.
 Especially the course description!
 The interviewer will want to know if you’re aware of what you’re getting yourself into.